COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 =======================

-Use ``STROOPWAFEL`` whenever you need a statistically representative sample of a rare binary outcome and cannot afford the total binary count that flat Monte Carlo would require.
+Use ``STROOPWAFEL`` whenever you need a statistically representative sample of a rare binary outcome and cannot afford the total binary count that a flat Monte Carlo draw would require.
 Example use cases include:

 * Double black holes (or neutron stars) merging within the Hubble time (GW sources)